openid/openid4vp_ble/main.md

 Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.Core] specification .

-Wallet and the Verifier MUST support LE Data Packet Length Extension according to [@!Bluetooth.4.2.Core] section 4.5.10.

-Speaking in BLE terms, the Verifier takes the role of the "Peripheral GAP Role" whereas the Wallet takes the "Central GAP Role", i.e. the Verifier advertises the OpenID 4 VP service and the Wallet drives the protocol flow by reading data from and writing data to the Verifier.

 During step 1, ephemeral keys to encrypt the session are exchanged.

 Step 2 utilizes request and response syntax as defined in [@!OpenID4VP].
 Identification and authentication of Verifier and Wallet can be implemented utilizing the established OpenID mechanisms (e.g. client id).